psalire/Poker-Hand-Auditor/README.md

 Locate the directory where your poker client saves hand history.
 Run with `python main.py "C:\path\to\your\hand_history"`.
 See usage below for more options.

+### Site Support

+Parsing is only supported for Bovada hand history currently.
+To add parsing for other sites, create a new class in `Parse.py` with same methods as class `Bovada`.

 On Bovada, you have to manually download hand history for each game in the accounts tab of the client.
 It then saves the hand history on Windows to `C:\Users\username\Bovada.lv Poker\Hand History\`.

-Parsing is only supported for Bovada hand history currently.
-To add parsing for other sites, create a new class in `Parse.py` with same methods as class `Bovada`.

 ### Usage